The climate club

 Boosting international climate cooperation and partnerships

-to encourage and facilitate climate action and improve the enabling environment for industrial decarbonisation in developing and emerging economies to leap-frog into a climate-friendly industrial development.
+to encourage and facilitate climate action and improve the enabling environment for industrial decarbonisation in emerging markets and developing economies to leap-frog into a climate-friendly industrial development.

 Members of the Climate Club